 - Will this task need to be repeated?

 - Is there enough context for your team/team member to complete the task?

 - Who is best suited to take it on?

 - Will your delegated team/team members learn enough from the task to make it worthwhile?

 Make sure you also give your team the context they need to complete the task themselves.
 If you can’t, then it’s probably something worth doing yourself.
-Finally, look at what skillsets each person has that you are managing.
+Finally, look at what skillsets each person has that you manage.
 Not everyone is suited for all types of work, and it may be that you actually are the best person for the job.
-Don’t just give it to the first person available because they’re online, as this might actually be more of a waste of time than choosing the right person from the beginning!
+Don’t just give it to the first person available because they’re online, as this might actually be more of a waste of time than if you choose the right person from the beginning!

 Delegating your tasks efficiently and successfully is one of the basic tools in a remote managers arsenal.
 Now that you’ve got some great strategies to implement, what’s next?
 Well… actually an awful lot!
 This is just one area you need to get to grips with, but it’s not all doom and gloom.

-Becoming a better remote manager is super rewarding, as you’re helping other people realize their remote dreams and goals!
+Being better at remote team management is a reward in itself, as you help other people realize their remote dreams and goals!
 If you want to make the most of the opportunity, then take a look at Certified in Distributed Management program run by Remote-how.
 With lectures, webinars, and lessons from top remote management experts, you’re really in the best hands with this program.